ManicodeSecurity/Defending-DevOps/Admission-Control/README.md

 ## Block Public Load Balancers

 Similar to Ingress objects, spinning up a public Loadbalancer may turn into a security issue.
-Let's us our Admission Webhook to block any public Loadbalancers from being created in the cluster:
+Let's use our Admission Webhook to block any public Loadbalancers from being created in the cluster:

 ```
-#in the deny-public-lb directory
+# in the deny-public-lb directory
 kubectl create -f webhook-config.yaml
 ```
 Now, to test that the Admission Control is working properly, create a simple Ingress object as follows: